 2. Nesting Tables

-Nesting tables was a design fad started in the 1980’s.
-It’s actually still good today, but the problem is while it looks like you get more functionality, you actually don’t.
-How often do you actually un-nest?
+Nesting tables were a design fad that started in the 1980’s.
+They’re still around today, but while it looks like you get more functionality, you actually don’t.
+How often do you un-nest?
 Probably not often.
-The cost is no shelves/drawers or compartments below… so while it looks highly functional, I don’t think it is.
+The cost is no shelves/drawers or compartments below… so while nesting tables look functional, I don’t think they are.

-The C-table design is such so it offers tray space over the sofa/arm chair.
-The bottom slides underneath and so you get an eating tray.
+The C-table design offers tray space over the sofa/arm chair.
+The bottom slides underneath to create an eating tray.
 It’s great for family/rec rooms but not the living room.
 It’s a very utilitarian design.

-I like the trunk look but there’s one problem.
-If you have piles of stuff on top of the table, accessing the trunk means moving all that stuff.
+I like the trunk look but if you have piles of stuff on top of the table, accessing the trunk means moving everything.
 Our end tables are trunk style and whenever we need to get inside, it’s a hassle.
-The big plus side is it offers a lot of great storage space.
+The big plus is they have a lot of storage space.

-The next consideration pertains to what shape of end table do you want.
-Generally, there are 3 shapes to choose from:
+The next consideration pertains to the shape of the end table.
+Generally, there are three shapes to choose from:

-Actually the half-circle is a great end table shape if you like curves because it sits against the adjacent furniture flush.
+The half-circle is ideal if you like curves because it sits against the adjacent furniture flush.
 It’s efficient and looks great.
 Check it out.

 What’s the best end table shape?

 Overall all, rectangle is the most popular.
-Clean lines with furniture such as tables is the design style of the day.
-I too much prefer rectangle tables over round tables.
+Clean lines with furniture is the design style of the day.
+I too prefer rectangle tables over round tables.
 However, if your living room is more ornate, round can add a nice touch.

-Like most furniture, you have options with respect to the material(s) it’s made from.
+Like most furniture, you have options with respect to the materials used.
 Table materials include wood, metal and glass.
 There’s plastic too, but I wouldn’t consider a plastic table so I won’t discuss it.